-My Home Initiative is an interior design collective to support and provide free consultations to people who are stuck at home during the pandemic.
+My Home Initiative was an interior design collective supporting people stuck at home during the pandemic.

-When the pandemic hit, three of my colleagues from Parsons and I decided to form a group to help people adapt their home spaces to meet the challenges of quarantine.
-We do a remote interview, brainstorm creative solutions to improve the space, and put together a proposal.
-Rarely do we suggest purchasing new things.
-Rather we repurpose, rearrange and reuse what’s already there.
-In this sense, the project is a sustainable new way of working.
+When Covid hit, three of my colleagues from Parsons and I decided to form a group to help people adapt their homes to meet the challenges of quarantine.
+We did remote interviews, brainstormed creative solutions to improve the space, and proposed changes (namely, rearranging furniture and changing lighting).
+Rarely did we suggest purchasing new things.
+Rather we repurposed, rearranged and reused what was already there.
+We were relatively free from aesthetic considerations because it didn’t really matter if the room looked a bit awkward—it was a pandemic!
+This allowed us to prioritize reuse and well-being.
+We really ought to be working this way all the time.

 For Alex we focused on the living room.
 In the interview he said he wasn’t using this part of the apartment much, and it was clear he didn’t feel connected to the space.
 We swapped the sofa and media console to make room for the table where Alex does collage and drawing in the corner.
 Sitting here means he can see through the apartment instead of looking at the wall.
 We also had him mount the guitar in the middle of the west wall to be visible from the kitchen, where he works—like an invitation.